-Wellness blood, Heart-worm testing, Viral testing, Fecal tests, Urinalysis, Thyroid check and more.
+These health screening test services include preventive testing and hip dysplasia, wellness blood tests, Heartworm testing, Viral testing, Fecal tests, Urinalysis, Thyroid check and more.

 Pets can’t say how they’re feeling—it’s usually how they look or act that tells you something is wrong.
 You play a key role in helping your pet combat illness and stay as healthy as possible.